-The way that you set up Xen or KVM on a VM host depends on what operating system you want to use on its associated guests.
+The way that you set up Xen or KVM on a VM host depends on operating system you want to use on its associated guests:

-For SUSE operating systems, see the SLES Virtualization Guide available from https://documentation.suse.com/sles/15-SP3/html/SLES-all/book-virtualization.html.

-For Red Hat Enterprise Linux operating systems, refer to the Red Hat documentation for your version.
+- For SUSE operating systems, see the SLES Virtualization Guide available from https://documentation.suse.com/sles/15-SP4/html/SLES-all/book-virtualization.html. - For Red Hat Enterprise Linux operating systems, refer to the Red Hat documentation for your version.

 Uyuni uses libvirt to install and manage guests.
 You must have the libvirtd package installed on your host.
-In most cases, the default settings are usually sufficient, and you should not need to adjust them.
+In most cases, the default settings are sufficient and you do not need to adjust them.
 However, if you want to access the VNC console on your guests as a non-root user, you need to perform some configuration changes.
-For more information about how to set this up, consult the relevant documentation for your operating system.
+For more information about how to set up the VNC console, see the documentation for your operating system.

 You need a bootstrap script on the Uyuni Server.
-Your bootstrap script must include the activation key for your host.
+The bootstrap script must include the activation key for your host.
 We also recommend that you include your GPG key for additional security.
 For more on creating a bootstrap script, see Client-configuration > Registration-bootstrap.

-When your bootstrap script is ready, execute it on the host to register it with the Uyuni Server.
-For more on client registration, see Client-configuration > Registration-overview.
+When the bootstrap script is ready, use it to register the host with the Uyuni Server.
+For more information about client registration, see Client-configuration > Registration-overview.